sjcockell/fuzzierlogic.blog/files/wp-content/plugins/easygravatars/readme.txt

 Sorry, but help with CSS styling is beyond the scope of this document.

+= Doesn't WordPress 2.5 have Gravatars built-in?
+Why do I need Easy Gravatars? = Yes, WordPress 2.5 added native support for Gravatars.
+However, older themes don't support them.
+If you are using a theme which doesn't already support adding Gravatars, you either need to modify the templates yourself, or use Easy Gravatars to add them automatically for you.

 == Credits ==

 Based on a code snippet from Matt Mullenweg: